What I Learned Today About Preparing Salads

 First, wash and dry the lettuce thoroughly before storing it.
 Any excess moisture on the leaves can lead to spoilage, so pat it dry with a clean towel or spin it in a salad spinner.

 Next, consider the type of lettuce you are storing.
 Leafy greens like lettuce, spinach, and arugula are more delicate and will spoil more quickly than heartier lettuces like romaine or iceberg.
-If you have leafy greens, it is best to store them in a damp paper towel or cloth in a loosely sealed bag in the refrigerator.
+If you have leafy greens, storing them in a damp paper towel or cloth in a loosely sealed bag in the refrigerator is best.
 If you have heartier lettuce, you can store it in the crisper drawer of your refrigerator.

 And what about when you are ready to use the lettuce and find a bad, slimy-looking leaf?
 Should you throw out the entire bag?
 No, toss the funky one and any leaves that may have touched it.